 Create Web Services.

-Create complex business process that are not supported by workflow.
+Create a complex business process that is not supported by the workflow.

 How does Apex work?

-The above diagram describes about the Apex compiled, stored and run entirely on the Force.com platform.
+The above diagram describes the Apex compiled, stored and run entirely on the Force.com platform.

 When a developer writes and saves Apex code to the Platform, The platform application server first compiles the code into an abstract set of instructions that can be understood by the Apex run time interpreter and then saves those instructions as Metadata.

 When an end-user trigger the execution of Apex, perhaps by clicking a button or accessing a Visual force page the platform application server retrieves complied instructions from the Metadata and sends them through the runtime interpreter before running the result.
 The end-user observes no differences in execution time from standard platform requests.

 Check out our Related Courses